SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/index.md

 ### Health events

 Health events allow you to keep track of the health of your Collectors, Sources, and Ingest Budgets.
 You can use them to find and investigate common errors and warnings that are known to cause collection issues.
-See [Health events] (../Health_Events.md) for details.
+See [Health events](../../health-events.md) for details.

 Ingest budgets that have exceeded their capacity are placed in an **Error** health state.
 The following are two common queries used to investigate the health of ingest budgets.